NReilingh/meta-dotfiles/README.md

   * No symlinks between deployment location and storage location for managed files.

 * Visiblity
-  * All state is stored in a git repository on (e.g.) GitHub where the root of the repo is analogous to a user home directory.
+  * All state is stored in a git repository on (e.g.) GitHub.
+  * The repo is organized so that it presents as a conventional "dotfiles" repo, where the root of the repo is analogous to the user's home directory.
   * Each machine has a branch which tracks its own history; the repo's master branch represents a canonical line of history.